industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 # Installation of screwing simulation

-This installation guide shows how to Configure IE Databus, IE Data Service and the IE Flow Creator run a simulation which is then used for the Anomaly Detection algorithm
+This installation guide shows how to Configure Databus, IIH Essentials and the Flow Creator run a simulation which is then used for the Anomaly Detection algorithm

   - [Used Components](#used-components)
   - [Configure IE Databus](#configure-ie-databus)